-Who could be Indonesia’s next president?
+Anies, Ganjar or Prabowo: Who could be Indonesia’s next president?

 Endorsed by Gerindra, the party he co-founded and chairs, Mr Prabowo is running for the presidency with Mr Gibran Rakabuming Raka, 36, the mayor of Surakarta, popularly known as Solo.

-Mr Gibran became eligible to run after a controversial court ruling that allowed those under 40 to contest in the polls, provided they have served as elected regional leaders.
+Mr Gibran became eligible to run after a controversial court ruling that allowed those under 40 to contest the polls, provided they have served as elected regional leaders.

 Mr Gibran and Mr Prabowo have vowed to continue President Widodo’s core programmes, such as the development of the new capital, Nusantara, in east Kalimantan.